redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-automation-cicd/README.md

 - [Red Hat Edge Manager](https://www.redhat.com/en/resources/simplify-edge-management-at-scale-detail)

 From content management, including container registry capabilities in Satellite, to proactive remediation suggestions and automation at scale.

----

-## Support Policy

-The repositories are open source community projects.
-They are **not** maintained by Red Hat Engineering and do not include support from the Red Hat Customer Experience and Engagement (CEE) team.

-For production support guidance, refer to [Red Hat's support policy](https://access.redhat.com/support/policy/).